DanielBarie/FritzingBuild/README.md

   libcrypto.so.3 => /lib/x86_64-linux-gnu/libcrypto.so.3 (0x00007fa317400000)
   /lib64/ld-linux-x86-64.so.2 (0x00007fa318df3000)
 ```
+So we now have some libraries which are linked statically, some dynamically?
+Well, that's how it happens: https://stackoverflow.com/questions/1361229/using-a-static-library-in-qt-creator

 Don't choose 23.10 because, guess what, it's running ```Using Qt version 6.4.2 in /usr/lib/x86_64-linux-gnu```
 But since we're at it...